 One Woman Hamlet is a glimpse into the mind of Kate, the show’s creator, which has been written over three and a half years, supervised by mental health professionals, and from the heart of a creative who has dealt with mental health struggles her whole life.

-Watch Hamlet come to life anew and break the stigma surrounding mental health, with the use of loop stations, puppets, projections, music, and audience interaction (with the option to wear a safety token should you wish not to participate), and of course, fun.
+Watch Hamlet come to life anew and break the stigma surrounding mental health, with the use of loop stations, puppets, projections, and music.
 Together, we can realize that It’s O.K Not To Be O.K.

 Meet Kate.
-(Writer, Creator, Producer, Composer, and Performer):
+(Writer, Hamlet, Creator, Producer, Composer, and Performer):

 Like so many others, Kate has had an intense journey with her own mental health and has lost many friends to suicide and depression.
-All of this inspired her to create One Woman Hamlet to create art that educates people and inspires conversation surrounding mental health.
-Her hope is that people can can better understand their own mental health and find the same peace and freedom she has found through art and education.
+All of this inspired her to create One Woman Hamlet, a show that inspires conversation and education surrounding mental health.
+Her hope is that people can better understand their own mental health and find the same peace and freedom she has found.